material-components/material-components-ios/contributing/releasing.md

 You will now have a local `release-candidate` branch, a new section in CHANGELOG.md titled "release-candidate", and the `release-candidate` branch will have been pushed to GitHub.

-At this point you can create the initial Release Candidate pull request using the URL that the `cut` script generated.
+At this point you should also create the initial Release Candidate pull request using the URL that the `cut` script generated.

 **Do not use GitHub's big green button to merge the approved pull request.** Release are an